New Moon on

 True anomaly ∠11.8°

-The true anomaly is ∠11.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠29°.
+The true anomaly of the Moon orbit is ∠11.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠29°.

 Moon after perigee

-1 day after point of perigee on 8 June 2078 at 07:36 in ♉ Taurus.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next apogee on 20 June 2078 at 07:41 in ♏ Scorpio.
+1 day since point of perigee on 8 June 2078 at 07:36 in ♉ Taurus the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next apogee on 20 June 2078 at 07:41 in ♏ Scorpio.

 Distance to Moon 366 957 km